MFserver/Xmonad-config/README.md

 ### .xmobarrc.hs

 The configuration of xmobar.
-Mine is placed in my home directory, but you can place it anywhere and name it whatever you like, as long as you update the location in the xmonad config.
+Mine is placed in my home directory, but you can place it anywhere and name it whatever you like, as long as you update the location in the xmonad config (`~/.xmonad/xmonad.hs`).

     cp .xmobarrc.hs ~/.xmobarrc.hs